erikdubois/Mint-Y-Colora-Theme/README.md

 Follow the info in the script

 After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Mint-Y-Sun`, `Mint-Y-Darker-Sun` or `Mint-Y-Dark-Sun` as Window/GTK+ theme.
+If you named the theme "Sun".
+That is just an example.

 # Uninstall the theme